PGDU/pgdu.org/README.md

 npm run preview
 ```

-To update the site just push to the main branch `main`.
+To update the site just push to the branch `main`.
 Likely we should do this by creating a PR (Pull Request).